-On December 29, 2005, the Company's Board of Directors approved the acceleration of vesting of certain unvested stock options granted to our employees under our stock option plans that have an exercise price greater than \$18.78 per share.
-Options held by executive officers and non-employee directors were not included in the acceleration.
-Previously unvested options to purchase approximately 550,000 shares of our common stock became fully vested and immediately exercisable.
+On December 29, 2005, the Company's Board of Directors approved the acceleration of vesting of certain unvested stock options granted to our nonexecutive officer employees under our stock option plans that had an exercise price greater than \$18.78 per share.
+Options held by executive officers and nonemployee directors were not included in the acceleration.
+As a result, previously unvested options to purchase approximately 550,000 shares of our common stock became fully vested and immediately exercisable on such date.

-The purpose of this acceleration of vesting was to enable the Company to eliminate the recognition in our statement of operations of the compensation expense associated with these "out of the money" stock options in future periods, upon our adoption of SFAS No. 123R on January 1, 2006.
+This acceleration of vesting enabled the Company to eliminate the recognition in our Consolidated Statements of Operations of the compensation expense associated with these "out of the money" stock options in future periods, upon our adoption of SFAS No. 123(R) on January 1, 2006.
 Had the options not been accelerated, the unamortized fair value-based compensation expense for these options at January 1, 2006, would have been recorded in 2006 through 2008, under vesting schedules in place prior to the acceleration, and would have been approximately \$6.9 million, net of estimated forfeitures.
-Option expense recorded in the first quarter of 2006 would have increased by approximately \$662,000, net of estimated forfeitures.